Best Christmas Markets in Europe: 25 Must-Visit Destinations

 Christmas Markets Budapest (Hungary)

-Budapest’s Christmas markets in front of St. Stephen’s Basilica are among the most popular in Europe, attracting visitors from all over the world.
+Budapest’s Christmas markets in front of St Stephen’s Basilica are among the most popular in Europe and draw visitors from all over the world.

-Budapest’s Christmas markets take place in several locations in the city centre (Vörösmarty Square and Szent István Square), and this year they run from 15 November to 1 January.
-Don’t miss the chance to try lángos or kürtőskalács and enjoy the spectacular light show projected onto the Basilica.
+The markets take place at several locations in the city centre (Vörösmarty Square and Szent István tér) and this year they run from 15 November to 1 January.
+Be sure to try a lángos or kürtőskalács (chimney cake) and enjoy the spectacular light show projected onto the Basilica.

 Christmas Markets Salzburg (Austria)

 Salzburg, the birthplace of Mozart, draws visitors with its romantic atmosphere and traditional Austrian Advent markets.
-The historic centre comes alive with the scent of mulled wine, twinkling Christmas lights, and carols.
+The historic centre comes alive with the scent of mulled wine, twinkling Christmas lights, and carol singers.

-Christmas markets in Salzburg kick off this year with the ceremonial tree lighting on 22 November.
+Salzburg’s Christmas markets kick off this year with the festive tree lighting ceremony on 22 November.
 The markets run until 1 January.
-Don’t forget to try the local roasted chestnuts and sweet gingerbread cookies.
+Don’t miss the roasted chestnuts and sweet gingerbread.

 Christmas Markets Bratislava (Slovakia)

-Slovakia’s capital Bratislava is ideal for those seeking quieter yet still enchanting and beautiful Christmas markets.
-It’s also very easy to reach, being just an hour from Vienna.
-On the Main Square, you’ll be welcomed by stalls serving traditional Slovak cuisine and gorgeous festive decorations.
+Slovakia’s capital Bratislava is perfect for those seeking quieter but equally charming Christmas markets.
+It’s also wonderfully easy to combine with a visit to Vienna, as the two cities are only an hour apart.
+The Main Square welcomes you with stalls serving traditional Slovak cuisine and beautiful festive decorations.

-Christmas markets in Bratislava this year run from late November through to the New Year, taking place on the Main Square (Hlavné námestie), Franciscan Square, Primatial Square, and at the Incheba Expo Bratislava venue.
+Bratislava’s Christmas markets this year run from late November through to the New Year, across the Main Square, Franciscan Square, Primate’s Square, and the Incheba Expo exhibition grounds.

 Christmas Markets Nuremberg (Germany)

-Nuremberg’s Christmas markets are perhaps the most famous in all of Europe.
-This year they begin on 29 November and run through to Christmas, taking place on Hauptmarkt square in the city centre.
+Nuremberg’s Christmas markets are arguably the most famous in all of Europe.
+This year they open on 29 November and run through to Christmas, taking place on the Hauptmarkt square in the city centre.

-The Nuremberg Christkindlesmarkt is practically synonymous with Christmas tradition.
-You can look forward to the famous Nuremberg sausages, Christmas punch, handmade ornaments, and various theatre and music performances.
+The Nuremberg Christkindlesmarkt is virtually synonymous with Christmas tradition.
+Expect the famous Nuremberg sausages, Christmas punch, handcrafted ornaments, and a wonderful programme of theatre and live music.

 💡TIP: Things to see in Nuremberg

-Wrocław’s Christmas markets on the Rynek are among the largest and most beautiful in Poland.
-Their main attractions include traditional Polish products, charming wooden chalets, and a truly magical atmosphere.
+Wroclaw’s Christmas markets on the Rynek are among the biggest and most beautiful in Poland.
+The main draws are traditional Polish products, charming wooden chalets, and an absolutely magical atmosphere.

-This year’s Christmas markets run from 22 November to 31 December on Rynek (the Main Market Square) and are open daily.
+This year the markets run from 22 November to 31 December on the Rynek (Main Square) and are open daily.

 Christmas Markets Katowice (Poland)

-Katowice might not be the first destination that springs to mind when you think of Christmas markets, but their markets are becoming increasingly popular in Europe.
-They offer authentic treats and a pleasant, intimate atmosphere.
+Katowice might not be the first destination that springs to mind when you think of Christmas markets, but its festive offering is becoming increasingly popular across Europe.
+The markets serve up authentic treats and a wonderfully intimate atmosphere.

-Christmas markets in Katowice run from 16 November to 5 January on the Rynek (main square) in Katowice.
+Katowice’s Christmas markets run from 16 November to 5 January on the Rynek (Main Square).
 The markets are open daily from 10:00 to 20:00.

 Christmas Markets Berlin (Germany)

-Berlin is truly the king of Christmas markets in Europe, boasting more than 80 of them across the city.
+Berlin is the undisputed king of European Christmas markets, boasting more than 80 across the city.
 The most popular ones are at Gendarmenmarkt and Alexanderplatz.
-The markets also feature a stunning Christmas tree and a giant Ferris wheel.
+You’ll find a breath-taking Christmas tree and a giant Ferris wheel among the highlights.

-Berlin’s Christmas markets this year run from 24 November through to Christmas.
-Make sure to try the beloved German currywurst with a beer or mulled wine.
+Berlin’s Christmas markets this year open from 24 November and run through to Christmas.
+While you’re there, don’t miss the famous currywurst washed down with a beer or a steaming mug of Glühwein.

 Christmas Markets Strasbourg (France)

-Sample the Alsatian wine, delicious sausages, pretzels, mulled wine, or sweet French bredele cookies, savoury choucroute and foie gras, and the excellent tarte flambée.
+Sample Alsatian wine, delicious sausages, pretzels, and mulled wine, or treat yourself to sweet bredele biscuits, hearty choucroute, foie gras, and the irresistible tarte flambée.

 Christmas Markets Munich (Germany)

-For another beautiful Christmas market experience, head to the capital of Bavaria — Munich.
-The traditional Christkindlmarkt on Marienplatz will charm you not only with its selection of festive treats but also with its cultural programme and handmade gifts.
-This year, Munich’s Christmas markets run from 24 November through to Christmas.
+For another wonderful Christmas market experience, head to the Bavarian capital, Munich.
+The traditional Christkindlmarkt on Marienplatz will charm you not only with its festive treats but also with a rich cultural programme and handcrafted gifts.
+This year, Munich’s Christmas markets run from 24 November to Christmas.

 💡TIP: Things to do in Munich